Juvenile Justice Boards

 In pursuance of Sub-section (1) and (2) of Section-4 of the Juvenile Justice (Care and Protection of Children) Act, 2000 and its amendment in the year 2006 read with rule-3 of the Juvenile Justice (Care & Protection of Children) Orissa Rules, 2002 and its amendment in the year 2009, the State Government constitute Juvenile Justice Boards in the districts time to time, for exercising the powers & to discharge duties, conferred on such Boards in relation to Juveniles in Conflict with Law under this Act and Rule.

-1. Adjudicate and dispose cases of juveniles in conflict with law;
+1. Adjudicate and dispose of cases of juveniles in conflict with law.

-4. Deal with non-compliance on the part of concerned Government functionaries or functionaries of voluntary organizations, as the case may be, in accordance with due process of law ;
+4. Deal with non-compliance on the part of concerned Government functionaries or functionaries of voluntary organisations, as the case may be, in accordance with due process of law.

-10. any other function assigned by the State Government from time to time relating with Juveniles in Conflict with Law.
+10. any other function assigned by the State Government from time to time relating to Juveniles in Conflict with Law.